asjad99/AlphaGS/README.md

-## Alpha_GS: A Framework for decision making in adversarial settings to acheive strategic resilience
+## A Framework for decision making in adversarial settings to acheive strategic resilience

 ### About the Project: